Frequently Asked Questions…

 In total, Jigsaw Trust has just under 200 staff spread across Jigsaw School, JigsawPlus, Jigsaw's Trust Shared Services Team and Café on the Park.

-Applied Behaviour Analysis (ABA) is a structured teaching programme built on a discipline devoted to the understanding and improvement of human behaviour.
+Behaviour analysis is a structured teaching programme built on a discipline devoted to the understanding and improvement of human behaviour.
 It is described in more detail within our Prospectus.

 CABAS® stands for The Comprehensive Application of Behaviour Analysis to Schooling and it seeks to develop and expand a learner-driven science of teaching for all children.
 Goals are to accelerate children’s learning, the ability to learn in new ways, and to acquire the ability to learn independently.
 It is also as important that children learn to expand their community of reinforcers, or passionate interests, as it is to teach them to do things they could not do without special instruction.
 CABAS® was developed by R. Douglas Greer PhD and colleagues of Teachers College, Columbia University over 35 years ago and research has shown that over 4-7 times more learning is achieved compared to more traditional approaches to teaching.
 Jigsaw is extremely fortunate to have Dr. Greer as its Senior CABAS® Consultant.